Tuning for Performance#

 }

-An alternative to unchecked_accesses is to make all tensor dimensions static const generics and provide the launch grid via .const_grid().
-When the JIT compiler knows every dimension at compile time, it can prove that all partition accesses are in bounds and optimize the bounds checks away entirely — no unsafe required.
+.const_grid() with fully static tensor shapes keeps the safety net.
+When every dimension is a compile-time const and the grid is passed via .const_grid(), the JIT compiler can prove all partition accesses are in bounds and optimize the checks away — no unsafe needed:

 #[cutile::entry()]